Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 How do you make your best decisions?
 How do you like to receive information?
 Do you want just a one-page overview?
 Do you want the whole?

-We all have our style.
+We all have our own style.
 We socialize.
 We sort of accept the way it is.
 Many advisors do it their way.
 Their clients have to adjust to them.
 We think it’s the opposite.
 You ask a client what works best for them and then the advisor adjusts to that.

 It’s just you don’t have money outside of life as one component and life is over here.
 You blend the two.
 Those kinds of tools that we use in the anticipation stage, we use again in a passage.
 We use it in the ending stage.
-It becomes a sort of a personal skill set, a way that they work with people that are important for them to talk to.
+It becomes a sort of personal skill set, a way that they work with people that are important for them to talk to.

 Susan: Yeah, yeah.

 Josh: Especially when you’re working on the why.
 Because the why has lots of components in it.
 Besides, why are we doing this?
 There’s also, what’s our purpose before doing it?
-What’s our outcome we’re trying to get to?
+What’s the outcome we’re trying to get to?
 How do we have an evidence procedure that there is an outcome that’s right for us and not just some silly feeling?

 Specifically, what am I going to do with this jerk who’s hanging around the house all day?
 I’ve had many, many conversations with owners who are selling their businesses and their spouses, and the spouse will very timidly pipe up and say, “You know, I’m happy you’re going to sell your business, but you can’t hang around the house all day.”

 Susan: That’s true.
 You know what we’ve seen is some of them have gotten part-time jobs or even full-time jobs for the first time in their life.
-They’ve been the CEO of the house and their spouses, the CEO of the business, and two CEOs in the same house doesn’t always work.
+They’ve been the CEO of the house and their spouses, the CEO of the business, and two CEOs in the same house don’t always work.
 That’s one option.
 You’re right.
-There are transitions and to consider the fact that there are two.
+There are transitions and consider the fact that there are two.

 You know, Josh there can be other things happening.
-Selling a business doesn’t mean that the rest of life ends.
+Selling a business doesn’t mean that the rest of your life ends.
 There may be a change in health with family members.
-There may be an inheritance that come.
+There may be an inheritance that comes.
 There may be a divorce in the middle of the sale of the business.
 Life is happening along with that.

 These transitions, these big events, I would consider all those transition events, we could consider all of those overlapping transitions that can add to the complexity and the confusion, but if you can understand each one, you name it, as you say, and then you name where you are in it.
 You can understand the confusion and overwhelm and you can understand decision making differently.